mcleamj/aesthetic_value/README.md

 This research compendium provides code and data used to reproduce analyses and figures of the paper:

-> McLean _et al._ (2024) Conserving the beauty of the world's reef fish communities.
+> McLean _et al._ (2024) Conserving the beauty of the world's reef fish assemblages.

 ## Data sources